+- a reference SCS configuration μCOT by subcarrierSpacingv in CO-DurationPerCell-r16.
+If UE is configured with both co-DurationPerCell-r16 and SlotFormatCombinationsPerCel, μCOT=μSFI.

+For each serving cell in the set of serving cells configured with searchSpaceSwitchTrigger-r16, the UE can be provided:

-a location of a search space set group switching field in DCI format 2_0, by SearchSpaceSwitchTrigger-r16, that indicates a group from two groups of search space sets for PDCCH monitoring for scheduling on the serving cell as described in Clause 10.4.
+- an identity of the serving cell by servingCellIda location of a monitoring group flag field in DCI format 2_0, by positionInDCI in SearchSpaceSwitchTrigger-r16, that indicates a group from two groups of search space sets for PDCCH monitoring on the serving cell or a group of serving cells provided in searchSpaceSwitchingGroupList-r16 as described in Clause 10.4.

 *** Unchanged text is omitted ***